Chemical enrichment by collapsars as the origin of the unusually high [Ba/Fe] in a massive star cluster of the dwarf galaxy NGC 1569: Results

-Only two of these five total clusters can be real, as their density profiles are steep enough, this is shown in \autoref{Fig:AllSCDens}.
+This is shown in \autoref{Fig:AllSCDens}.
 The best SC presented in this work is SC ID 5, and shows a nice fit with the $R^{-2}$ trend lines.
-The top three clusters in this figure do not have a point in the \qtyrange{0}{2}{\pc} shell, meaning there are no new star particles close to the centre of mass (COM) of the system.
-This means the clusters are not as bound as their negative potential gradient implies.
-They are unlikely to stay as clusters for long periods of time.
 The two lower clusters in \autoref{Fig:AllSCDens} have a non-zero density in the first shell, this includes the cluster that has the highest [Ba/Fe] of them all.
 The SC ID 4 cluster has a larger-than-expected density for most of the shells, however, neither of the lower two SCs have any shells with a density less than the expected trend line.

+The top three clusters in this figure have no values in their \qtyrange{0}{2}{\pc} shells, meaning there are no new star particles close to the centre of mass (COM) of the system and so cannot be real clusters.
+The clusters are not as bound as their negative potential gradient implies.
+They are unlikely to stay as clusters for long periods of time.

 All of these clusters do not follow King profiles \citep{King1966}, their densities have no sharp edges that would be expected of older GCs.
 These clusters are young, so the tidal force, from the dwarf galaxy they are embedded in these simulations, has not had time to strip the outer star particles.
+There is a slight age spread in these clusters of $\sim \qty{0.5}{\giga\year}$.
+This is due to a extended period of time where the SFR is high, from the first pericentre passage through to the final merging phase.

 The abundance gradients of these two clusters are compared in \autoref{Fig:BaGrads}.
 The best cluster has a mean [Ba/Fe] that is slightly above that of the observations, and the SC ID 4 cluster has a mean that is just lower than both of them, however, they do both agree with the measurement of NGC1569-B's Ba abundance.
 SC ID 4 has a rather negative radial Ba gradient, as can be seen from the equation of the best-fitting line, and the correlation coefficient.
 There is very little correlation between the radius and the Ba abundance in the best cluster, ID 5, as such there is a flat abundance gradient.
 This highlights that it is the entire cluster has a high [Ba/Fe], and the average is not being raised by a few outliers.